One of the most frequent questions I get from people getting started in miles and points is “what is a ____ mile worth?”

 The above are my valuations, though I’m curious to hear what you guys think.
 Let me know if your valuations are similar or not.

-Like I said, the above are my personal valuations, though it’s perfectly reasonable if you come to completely different conclusions.
+Like I said, this is how I value points and miles, though it’s perfectly reasonable if you come to completely different conclusions.
 As we say, YMMV (your mileage may vary).